EagleVee/restaurant-next-js-app/README.md

 4. **Deploy**

-    Vercel will automatically deploy your app.
+    Vercel will automatically deploy your app on push to `main`.
 Watch the deployment under the "Deployments" tab.

 ## Accessing Environment Variables